technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 19 - Configure Microsoft Teams chat in Customer Service.md

 1. In the Copilot Service admin center or Contact Center admin center, go to **Support experience**, select **Collaboration**.
 2. In **Embedded chat using Teams**, select **Manage**.
 3. Under **Connect chats to Dynamics 365 records**, select the record type you want to configure.
+For example, select Case record.
 4. Select **Save**.

       ![A screenshot of a computer Description automatically